elastic/kibana/src/plugins/data/public/public.api.md

 export { Field as IndexPatternField }

+// Warning: (ae-missing-release-tag) "FieldFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class FieldFormat {
+    // Warning: (ae-forgotten-export) The symbol "IFieldFormatMetaParams" needs to be exported by the entry point index.d.ts constructor(_params?: IFieldFormatMetaParams, getConfig?: FieldFormatsGetConfigFn);
+    // Warning: (ae-forgotten-export) The symbol "HtmlContextTypeOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "TextContextTypeOptions" needs to be exported by the entry point index.d.ts convert(value: any, contentType?: FieldFormatsContentType, options?: HtmlContextTypeOptions | TextContextTypeOptions): string;
+    // Warning: (ae-forgotten-export) The symbol "FieldFormatConvert" needs to be exported by the entry point index.d.ts
+    convertObject: FieldFormatConvert | undefined;
+    static fieldType: string | string[];
+    // Warning: (ae-forgotten-export) The symbol "IFieldFormatType" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    static from(convertFn: FieldFormatConvertFunction): IFieldFormatType;
+    // (undocumented)
+    protected getConfig: FieldFormatsGetConfigFn | undefined;
+    // Warning: (ae-forgotten-export) The symbol "FieldFormatConvertFunction" needs to be exported by the entry point index.d.ts getConverterFor(contentType?: FieldFormatsContentType): FieldFormatConvertFunction;
+    getParamDefaults(): Record<string, any>;
+    // Warning: (ae-forgotten-export) The symbol "HtmlContextTypeConvert" needs to be exported by the entry point index.d.ts
+    htmlConvert: HtmlContextTypeConvert | undefined;
+    static id: string;
+    // (undocumented)
+    static isInstanceOfFieldFormat(fieldFormat: any): fieldFormat is FieldFormat;
+    param(name: string): any;
+    params(): Record<string, any>;
+    // (undocumented)
+    protected readonly _params: any;
+    // (undocumented)
+    setupContentType(): FieldFormatConvert;
+    textConvert: TextContextTypeConvert | undefined;
+    static title: string;
+    toJSON(): {
+        id: unknown;
+        params: _.Dictionary<unknown> | undefined;
+    };
+    type: any;
+}

 // Warning: (ae-missing-release-tag) "FieldFormatConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)